-In April, the department held our annual awards reception, honoring our undergraduate and graduate student scholarship winners.
+On April 30, the department held our annual awards reception online via Zoom, honoring our undergraduate and graduate student scholarship winners.

 Three University of Missouri Political Science PhD candidates, Donatien Adou, Elizabeth Dorrsom, and Yu Bin Kim, were selected to attend The Institute for Qualitative and MultiMethod Research (IQMR) through Maxwell School of Citizenship & Public Affairs at Syracuse University on fellowship.

 Each year 15 individuals are selected to receive a fellowship to attend the conference.
 These fellowships receive an average of 13 applications per available spot.

 University of Missouri and the Department of Political Science mourns the loss of emeritus professor, Dr. Robin Remington.
 Dr. Remington was a native of Boston, Massachusetts.
 She received her M.A. and Ph.D. in Political Science from the University of Indiana.

 Political Science Academic Advisor, Rebecca Fallon, has been named the winner of the Missouri Academic Advising Association Outstanding Academic Advising Award for Primary Role.
 She will be honored at this year's virtual conference on September 18th.
 In addition to being honored during the presentation, she will receive a free one-year membership to MACADA.